Can your kids answer these questions ? If not, why not ?

 Do you know the grammar rules governing the use of “less vs. fewer?”
 Punctuation ?
 When to use an apostrophe ?
 Semicolon ?
 Quotation marks ?
 Capitalization?
 Proper syntax?

 I heard through the grapevine that there are eighth-graders who still don’t their multiplication tables.
 I find the appalling.
-Can you quickly recite the multiplication tables?
-Like, right now.
+Can you quickly recite the multiplication tables from 1-10?
+As in, right now.

 Can you discuss the significance and meaning of the Declaration of Independence, the Articles of Confederation, and U.S. Constitution?